oscarftoro/word_collector/README.md

 curl -vX GET http://localhost:8080/wc/words
 ```
 ### Add a word
-The word to be added has to be formated as a JSON object.
+The word to be added has to be formated as a JSON object and has to convey the following order: title,language, definition.

-PUT /wc/words {"title":"word1","definition":"palabra1"}{"word":{"title": "mus","definition": "ratón"}}
+PUT /wc/words

+*payload:*

+{"word":{"title": "word title","language":"language name","definition": "word definition"}}

 example: